greatxue/coding_language/cpp_tut/15_cpp_tree.md

   Happy
   Sneezy

-+ If you process the current node after the recursive call on the left subtree but before the recursive call on the right subtree, the result is an ***inorder traversal***, which often appears in a good order.
++ If you process the current node after the recursive call on the left subtree but before the recursive call on the right subtree, the result is an ***in-order traversal***, which often appears in a good order.

   ```cpp
   void inorderTraversal(Node *t) {